FatLurch/VKB_Grip_Test/README.md

 ## Overview

-This project is intended to wire an Arduino Micro directly to a VKB MCG Pro grip so that the Arduino can output the status of the grip as a Joystick using standard Windows joystick drivers.
+This project is intended to wire an Arduino Pro Micro directly to a VKB MCG Pro grip so that the Arduino can output the status of the grip as a Joystick using standard Windows joystick drivers.

 ## Circuit